-We know events like childhood trauma cause physiological changes in one’s body.
+I will begin my objection by noting the following: we know events like childhood trauma cause physiological changes in one’s body.
 These changes in turn correlate with behavioral changes that manifest themselves as symptoms, and what psychiatry and its DSM-5 do is assign labels to certain clusters and combinations of these symptomatic manifestations, with each label representing and naming an individual and distinct mental illness.

-The problem with the Psychiatric research paradigm (otherwise known as the biomedical model) is that it focuses on these physiological changes of the brain as the ultimate causes of these mental illnesses, while relegating trauma, abuse, poverty and environmental factors that contribute to these brain changes as irrelevant, secondary, or unaddressable in the study of the etiology of the disease.
+The problem with this psychiatric research paradigm (otherwise known as the biomedical model) is that it focuses on these physiological changes of the brain as the ultimate causes of these mental illnesses, while relegating trauma, abuse, poverty and environmental factors that contribute to these brain changes as irrelevant, secondary, or unaddressable in the study of the etiology of the disease.
 This worry has been expressed by the British Psychological Society in their 2011 Response to the American Psychiatric Association:

 “The Society is concerned that clients and the general public are negatively affected by the continued and continuous medicalisation of their natural and normal responses to their experiences; responses which undoubtedly have distressing consequences which demand helping responses, but which do not reflect illnesses so much as normal individual variation. (p.1)”

 “We believe that classifying these problems as ‘illnesses’ misses the relational context of problems and the undeniable social causation of many such problems.
 For psychologists, our well-being and mental health stem from our frameworks of understanding of the world, frameworks which are themselves the product of the experiences and learning through our lives. (p.4)”